rowhit/client/docs/publishers/config.rst

     of that text when it is being viewed as well as the font-family of the editor as the annotation is being written.

+.. option:: onLayoutChange

+  ``function``.
+This function will be a registered callback to be invoked when the sidebar layout changes.
+Changes to the layout occur on load, when the sidebar is toggled to show and hide, and when the user adjusts the sidebar manually.

+  This setting can only be set using :js:func:`window.hypothesisConfig`.

+  When a layout change happens the registered :option:`onLayoutChange` function will receive a single ``Object`` as it's argument.
+This object details the layout parameters after the change.

+  Layout object available fields:

+  .. option:: expanded

+    ``Boolean``.
+If the sidebar has gone into a state where it will not be usable by the user, this value will be true.
+If the sidebar has going into a state where it is no longer usable by the user, this value will be false.
+If the user is manually resizing the sidebar, this will be true as long as the sidebar is not completely hidden.

+  .. option:: height

+    ``Number``.
+The current visible height of the sidebar.

+  .. option:: width

+    ``Number``.
+The current visible width of the sidebar.
+Since the sidebar is manually adjustable, this value represents the the pixel width of only what is visible on the screen.
+    Note, the sidebar includes a toolbar that is always visible.
+This means that the width will never be 0 but will go as low as the width of the toolbar.

 Asset and Sidebar App Location